Let’s get started with creating our first form using the powerful Kali Forms plugin.

 - Show thank you message: choose to show the thank you message after the form is submitted.

-- Save form submissions: you can opt out of storing form submissions in your database with this option and only have the information send via the email notifications.
+- Save entries: you can opt out of storing form entries in your database with this option and only have the information send via the email notifications.

-- Submissions view page: the URL of the page that will display the form submissions, these will be shown through the [kaliforms-submission] shortcode.
+- Entries view page: the URL of the page that will display the form entries, these will be shown through the [kaliforms-submission] shortcode.

 - Thank you message: the message displayed after the form is successfully submitted.